 Science at DFO

-Trevor Swerdfager: Hello.
-My name is Trevor Swerdfager, I’m the Assistant Deputy Minister for Science at the Department of Fisheries and Oceans.
-The video that you are about to see is designed to give you a bit of a snapshot overview of our Sector, its depth, its breadth, its incredible scope, you’ll get a chance to get a feel for the wide, wide array of work that we do from coast to coast to coast, at sea, on land and occasionally even in the air.
+The video that you are about to see is an overview or a snapshot of science at Fisheries and Oceans Canada, or DFO.
+Its depth, its breadth, and its incredible scope.
+You'll get a feel for the wide array of work that we do from coast to coast to caost, at sea, on land and even in the air.

 Jessica Sameoto, Senior Biologist, Bedford Institute of Oceanography